14 Day Antarctic Peninsula and Crossing The Circle with Quark Expeditions on Valentine’s Day

 - Help and support in answering questions from someone who has been on Antarctica.

 - Exclusive rates: All members who quote Solo Female Travelers at the time of booking will enjoy an exclusive 10% OFF for triple and single cabins in addition to the 5-10% off for payment in full as well as the other discounts listed above for standard and premium cabins.

 - Onboard credit: Solo Female Travelers will receive $150 onboard credit per passenger to be used at the spa, on drinks, internet or for souvenirs.

 - Be paired with another solo female traveler.
-While we cannot ensure that everyone booking with us will be paired with another member of our community (you could be paired with a non-member female traveler), the vast majority will.
-This means your cabin mate will be someone with your same passion for solo and independent travel and will have lots of experiences to share.
+While we cannot ensure that everyone booking with us will be paired with another member of our community (you could be paired with a non-member female traveler) if you book a triple or some of the twin cabins you will be paired with another solo traveler.

 Compare with our other Antarctica expeditions

 There is limited availability per cabin category, especially for triple cabins, so don’t wait to book to avoid disappointment if your chosen class of travel is not available.

 Got questions?
 Ready to book?
 Let’s chat!

 Contact us at email@example.com or pick a convenient time and date on the right to talk to us, we’d love to meet you!

 Frequently Asked Questions